ical4j/ical4j-serializer/README.md

 [Schema.org] presents a collection of collaborative data models to represent data on the Web.
 This includes data representations in [JSON-LD] format, which is included here.

+### JSON Feed - a format similar to RSS and Atom but in JSON

+[JSON Feed] is a pragmatic syndication format, like RSS and Atom, but with one big difference: it’s JSON instead of XML.

 ### Jot API - An open REST API based on the iCalendar specification